-V. MENTOR TEACHERS
+MENTOR TEACHERS

-In compliance with the Keystone Oaks Education Association Collective Bargaining Agreement 2020-2026, it is recommended that the Board approve the following mentor teachers be approved and receive payment for the 2021/2022 school year:
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, in compliance with the Keystone Oaks Education Association Collective Bargaining Agreement 2020-2026, the Board approved the following mentor teachers be approved and receive payment for the 2021/2022 school year: